gifts they might actually want

 $100 and up

-John has watched kids line up one behind the other for the better part of an hour to take turns zooming down a ride-on roller coaster like this.
+For a bigger thrill, Strategist contributor Steven John recommends this toddler-size ride-on roller coaster.
+He has watched kids line up one behind the other for the better part of an hour to take turns zooming down the track.
 That alone says enough about it: Toddlers actually wait for a turn; they love it that much.
-And as long as a parent is nearby with a watchful eye, it’s perfectly safe for most 2-year-olds to use the rider on the ramp.
-Steps on either side of this one’s platform let kids get on the car all by themselves — and the toy is just as fun to ride on level ground for youngsters not ready for the roller-coaster experience.
+And as long as a parent is nearby with a watchful eye, it’s perfectly safe for most 2-year-olds to use.
+Steps on either side of the platform let kids get on the car all by themselves — and the toy is just as fun to ride on level ground for youngsters not ready for the roller-coaster experience.
 This model, as its name suggests, packs down compactly when the time comes to hide it away.

 Balance bikes are a critical step between the trike and the bicycle, helping kids master their balance before worrying about pedaling.
 “My older son learned how to ride a bike using a balance bike.
 It allows you to skip training wheels and build their balance naturally,” says Zahra Kassam, founder of the at-home Montessori program Monti Kids.
-The Strider’s seat can be lowered enough for a kid as young as 18 months or raised high enough to accomodate most 4-year-olds, with age 2 being the sweet spot.
-Strategist senior editor Jen Trolio, whose two kids are now 5 and 7 and a half years old, both started riding a Strider at age 2, passing it down from older to younger.
+The Strider’s seat can be lowered enough for a kid as young as 18 months or raised high enough to accommodate most 4-year-olds, with age 2 being the sweet spot.
+Trolio, whose two kids are now 5 and 8 years old, both started riding a Strider at age 2, passing it down from older to younger.
 And each one ultimately graduated straight to a pedal bike without a single training wheel in between.
-Plus, the bike just looks very sleek.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
-Some of our latest conquests include the best kids’ items, baby-shower gifts, gifts for a 1-year-old, 3-year-old, 4-year-old, and 10-year-old, and patriarchy-defeating books.
+Some of our latest conquests include the best gifts for 1-year-olds and 3-year-olds, the best art supplies and dress-up clothes for kids, and the best toy storage.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 If you buy something through our links, New York may earn an affiliate commission.